americusmaximus/ImageBox/README.md

 #### CLI
 Please see the CLI section of building the code under Windows.
 #### Dependencies
-.Net on Linux depends on `libgdiplus` for font rasterization.
+.Net on Linux depends on `libgdiplus` for image manipulation.

 In case you see errors mentioning the following: